JustFxDev/ThemeMaestro/README.md

 - Three (four) color sets are already included: Red, Blue, Green and Colorful Headers
 - Due date is displayed in red on the card when it's missed
 - Many small things in the design have been improved
-- Some PlugIns are considered in the CSS
+- Some plugins are considered in the CSS
 - With a little effort, each board can use its own colors for the headers (background and font) via the board ID and CSS for that board.
 Needs CustomUserCSS plugin or direct editing of the included CSS sections

 ## Screenshots